numical/shoppingbasket/README.md

 * 10% off on totals greater than £20 (after bogof)
 * 2% off on total (after all other discounts) for customers with loyalty cards.

+For more on the thinking behind the development see [methinks](METHINKS.md).

 ## Licence

 The MIT Licence (MIT)